 AUSTIN — Texas Gov. Greg Abbott has signed Senate Bill 1415 into law, effectively resolving a dispute between Berkshire Hathaway Automotive and the Texas Department of Motor Vehicles.

-The auto group owns 85 dealerships in 10 states, including 28 in Texas, most of which are in the Dallas-Forth Worth area.
+The auto group owns 85 dealerships in 10 states, including 28 in Texas, most of which are in the Dallas-Fort Worth area.
 It was known as the Van Tuyl Group until 2015, when Berkshire Hathaway Inc., the Omaha, Neb., firm helmed by billionaire investor Warren Buffett, acquired the then-81-store operation.

 In 2017, the Texas DMV attempted to revoke Berkshire Hathaway’s dealer licenses, citing state laws prohibiting a single company from manufacturing and selling vehicles.
 DMV officials made their case based on the fact that the dealer group’s parent company also owns Forest River, an Indiana RV factory.